-In this blog, Michael Radnor, family law solicitor at Raydens solicitors, answers some frequently asked questions in relation to annulments.
+In this blog, Hannah Viet, family law solicitor at Rayden Solicitors, answers some frequently asked questions in relation to annulments.

 What is a marriage annulment?

 An annulment is one of the two ways of legally ending a marriage.
 The other is divorce.

 How long do you have to be married to get a marriage annulment?

 The key difference between an annulment and a divorce, is that a divorce cannot take place within the first year of the marriage.

 However, you can apply for an annulment at any point after the marriage takes place, as long as the technical requirements are met (more on those below).
 A former client of mine applied to have their marriage annulled 7 days after their wedding.

 You can only apply for an annulment if you can demonstrate that one, or more of the following apply:

 - you and your spouse are closely related;